JesusBastidas/JesusBastidas/README.md

 <!--**JesusBastidas/JesusBastidas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 <!--Here are some ideas to get you started:-->
 - 🔭 I’m currently working on the solution of all problems... ok, no im working in become a better developer/father/husband/human
-- 🌱 I’m currently learning js, vue, react.
+- 🌱 I am in continuous learning js, vue, react.
 A bit of artificial intelligence.
 A bit of backend
 - 👯 I’m looking to collaborate on some projects that include artificial intelligence
 - 💬 Ask me about how to be an anthropologist and a developer without dying trying
 - 📫 How to reach me: https://www.linkedin.com/in/davidbastidascarvajal/